VishnuERHere/SampleEcommerceWebsite/README.md

 ****Admin**** :
 - Can add, edit, and delete products.
-- Can manage categories and subcategories.
+- Can manage product categories.
 - Has access to all administrative features.

 ****Customers**** :